Awards and Accolades

 - An Interior Design major won a $1000 scholarship award in the Robert Bruce Thompson Light Fixture Design Competition.
 Ringling students have placed in this competition every year they have entered.

-- Computer Animation students have won Student Academy Awards nine times since 1998.
-Most recently, a 2012 graduate won a Student Academy Award for his senior thesis film, “My Little Friend."
+- Computer Animation students have won Student Academy Awards 11 times since 1998.
+Most recently, 2013 graduates won gold and bronze Student Academy Award for their senior thesis films, “Dia de los Muertos" and "Peck Pocketed."

 - Students’ artwork and profiles have been featured in CMYK, Print, How, 3D World, Variety, Computer Graphics World, The Wall Street Journal, and many more.